Car service

 The different fluids in your car have a life expectancy, whether the vehicle is being used or not, Oil for instance when left too long thickens and becomes sludge.

-Sludge kills modern engines, ask any mechanic and they will show you pictures of damage caused by sludge and the expense of replacing the engine.
+Sludge kills modern engines.
+Ask any mechanic, and they will show you pictures of damage caused by sludge and the expense of replacing the motor.

-Now if most vehicles only visit a mechanic one to two times per year, surely keeping the vehicle serviced properly is not a major drain financially, in fact it will most likely save owners money down the track when life gets back to normal.
+Now, if most vehicles only visit a mechanic one to two times per year, surely keeping the vehicle appropriately serviced is not a significant financial drain; in fact, it will most likely save owners money down the track when life gets back to normal.

-As an industry because vehicles have been unused for extended periods of time, we are anticipating
+As an industry, because vehicles have been unused for extended periods, we are anticipating.

 • Replacement parts will be difficult to source.

-• Because of a shortage of qualified tradesmen, our resources will be stretched
+• Because of a shortage of qualified tradespeople, our resources will be stretched.

-We don’t want any of our clients to face unnecessary expense or break downs
+We don't want our clients to face unnecessary expenses or breakdowns.

 Please contact your local branch for service bookings and any arrangements you require.